XcloudFance/Obsidian-research/A-level Computer Science Notes/Miumiu/2 - Hardware.md

 	- Rather stable because it has no moving parts
 - Disadvantages:
 	- Different hardware has different standards, thus only experts can fix bugs or maintain it
 	- Lack of user-friendly guidances.
+Difficult to learn how to use
+	- Difficult to update new functions or systems
+	- Cannot dynamically program new functions in the system.
+	-